Mikentosh/Eskom_Team_22/README.md

 For queries about errors please screenshot the error and attach the screenshot as part of your email query.
 If we take time to reply, know that Eskom as it again.

 ## contribution
 To contribute to the project please contact any one of the authors/contributors mentioned above.
-Eskom employees and their family members are NOT welcomed :).
+Eskom employees and their family members are NOT welcomed.......Yes including you too Pravin :)

 ## needed packages/modules
 for this package to work you would have to pandas and numpy packages installed already.
 If not installed use 'pip install pandas' and 'pip install numpy'.